 Dealing with writer’s block

 Even with productive writing habits, we can sometimes experience writer’s block – that is, we can get stuck at various stages of our writing process.
-Writer’s block is when we experience writing-related anxiety which then obstructs our application to producing text.
+Writer’s block is when we experience writing-related anxiety which then obstructs us producing text.
 Writer’s block is common in academia.
 Some of us have trouble getting started on a new piece of writing while others have trouble progressing a piece of writing already underway.

 The reasons for writer’s block are many and complex.
 It is caused by a mix of cognitive, emotional, behavioural and rhetorical factors.
 We can feel as though we’re not ready to write, or not a good enough writer.
 Procrastination and perfectionism are common causes of writer’s block.

 It’s important for you to reflect on the cause(s) of your writing block.
-Depending on the cause(s), you might make an appointment with a Student Academic Success Learning Advisor or consider seeking support from the Monash University counselling service.
+Depending on the cause(s), you might make an appointment with a Student Academic Success Learning Adviser or consider seeking support from the Monash University counselling service.
 This will support you in developing specific strategies for your situation.